 Furthermore, in the event of a transfer of data, the controller has to check that requirements of the Regulation (such as the necessity of the transfer) have been met.

-How to submit a notification?
+How to submit a record?

 What remedies do I have?